onescales/google-sheet-api/README.md

 # google-sheet-api
 Makes a Google Sheet Into a Public GET API (for reading and writing)

-The example we use is a simple one column sheet which can be read and written to append to the last line.
+The example we use is a simple one column sheet which can be read in json output and written to append to the last line.

 # Steps